-53. The PRA's approach relies on supervisors understanding the significance of individual insurers to the PRA's objectives, the nature of an insurer's business and the wider economic environment, and the potential risks to the PRA's objectives that, together, these entail.
-This section describes how the PRA will assess this.
+54. The PRA's approach relies on supervisors understanding the significance of individual insurers to the PRA's objectives, the nature of an insurer's business and the wider economic environment, and the potential risks to the PRA's objectives that, together, these entail.
+This section describes how the PRA assesses these factors.